rendall/icebreakers/QUESTIONS.md

   * Would you be more worried introducing your date to your family or your friends?
   * Would you like to be famous?
 What for?
   * Would you rather listen to country or classical music?
-  * Would you rather live in the ocean or on the moon?
   * Would you rather spend a year living in an RV or on a sailboat?
   * Would you rather win an Olympic medal or a Nobel prize?
 * Credit: [SnackNation](https://snacknation.com/blog/icebreaker-questions/)
   * Agree or disagree: butter makes everything more delicious.
   * Are there any easy chores you procrastinate on?
-  * Are there any shows you pretend you don’t watch when people ask you?
+  * Are there any shows you pretend you don't watch when people ask you?
   * Are you an Introvert or an extrovert?
   * Break up with yourself.
 How do you let yourself down easy?
-  * Can I get your honest opinion on [insert an item you’re wearing]?
+  * Can I get your honest opinion on [insert an item you're wearing]?
   * Can I see your browser history?
   * Can you help me come up with a new nickname?
   * Do you care about your zodiac sign?
-  * Do you collect anything?
-  * Do you ever just feel like dancing when you shouldn’t?
+  * Do you ever just feel like dancing when you shouldn't?
-  * Do you ever think your parents gave you the wrong name?
   * Do you find time passing differently when you work from home vs. when you work in the office?
   * Do you identify more with coffee or tea?
 Why?
   * Do you mind if I try out a new joke on you?
   * Do you support any charities or causes?
   * Have you ever forgotten how to spell your name?
-  * Have you ever pretended you don’t know something?
+  * Have you ever pretended you don't know something?
   * How did you get here?
-  * How long does it feel like you’ve been at this company?
+  * How long does it feel like you've been at this company?
   * How many things can you remember at once?
   * How much money would you give me right now if I asked?
   * How would you say your name if you were an alien?
-  * How’d you do on the office trivia contest last week?
+  * How'd you do on the office trivia contest last week?
   * If this company had a mascot, what would it be?
   * If you could conduct this interview as anyone else, who would it be and why?
   * If you could go back in time and pay more attention to any class in high school, what would you choose?
   * If you could have credit for any invention in history, what would you choose?
   * If you could keep only one appliance in your house, which one would you choose and why?
   * If you could kill any fashion trend forever what would it be?
-  * If you could pick up a new skill in an instant what would it be?
   * If you could say one thing to the whole world right now, what would you say?
   * If you had to choose one car to drive forever, what would you pick?
-  * If you had to eat a crayon, what color would you choose?
   * If you had to pick a new part of your body to sit on, what would you choose?
   * If you had to replace your legs with the legs of an animal, what would you choose?
   * If you were a condiment, what would you be, and why?
   * If you were a refrigerator, what item would you hate holding?
   * Imitate your own professional meeting voice.
   * In one word, what is the greatest challenge you have faced this month?
-  * I’m a little confused.
+  * I'm a little confused.
 Can you tell me the meaning of life?
-  * I’m really interested in ____________.
-Do you think that’s something I could pursue at this company?
+  * I'm really interested in ____________.
+Do you think that's something I could pursue at this company?
-  * I’m sorry, I fidget when I’m nervous.
-What’s your tell?
+  * I'm sorry, I fidget when I'm nervous.
+What's your tell?
   * My secret passion is ______________.
-What’s yours?
+What's yours?
   * So how many people have you interviewed today?
   * So what did you like about my resume?
   * Sometimes I pretend to know how to [insert skill.]
 Do you ever do that?